-NHTI has transfer agreements with Franklin Pierce University, New England College (RN), New England School of Practical Nursing, Rivier College, Saint Joseph's College of Maine, University of New England and the University of New Hampshire.
+NHTI has transfer agreements with Franklin Pierce University, New England College (RN), New England School of Practical Nursing, Rivier College, Saint Joseph's College of Maine, Southern New Hampshire University, University of New England and the University of New Hampshire.

-As a pre-clinical requirement, students will be required to undergo a background check and drug and alcohol screening.
+As a pre-clinical requirement, students will be required to undergo a background check.
 No student will be exempt from this process.
 Students are provided with procedural and cost information subsequent to admission to the nursing program and are responsible for all costs associated with these testing procedures.